 In terms of features, the MK2 doesn’t change much.
 Which is nice – you don’t fix what’s not broken.

 What has changed is the form factor and weight.
 The APC40 was notoriously large and heavy.
-That wasn’t a problem back in 2009 when producers were still often performing live, but in the “I-make-music-in-my-pyjamas” days of 2017, the older APC40 MK1 felt too chunky.
+That wasn’t a problem back in 2009 when producers were still often performing live, but in the “I-make-music-in-my-pyjamas” era we're in today, the older APC40 MK1 felt too chunky.